taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Serena: **"Why do you think we're so careful about what we eat?
 Your gut directly influences [*500 million* neurons](https://en.wikipedia.org/wiki/Enteric_nervous_system)...and now, they also power your protective outfit."**

-Serena grins now.

-Serena: **"Besides, the first outfit was for a little one just barely able to walk -- it needed to be a diaper too!
-It's basically a poop-powered safety bubble..."**

-Asoka looks horrified.
+Asoka looks disgusted.
 Eireena hides her smile.

-Eireena: **"*Anyways*, every year since then, your Council has visited us with a bigger outfit, taking back the old one each time to keep the cuttlefish cloth a well-guarded secret."**
+Asoka: **"But wait, I thought I was the first person to pair-bond with a mechapet?"**

+Serena: **"You are indeed!
+Their surface gear wasn't quite this advanced, just good enough to get them safely to Majhee and her people in the Red Zone."**

+Eireena: **"

 ### Page 10